UoN-PHYS4041/UoN-PHYS4041.github.io/_sources/content/lectures/lecture2.md

 Here are links to download Jupyter notebooks for the code from this lecture:

-* [BellState-simulator](../downloads/BellState-simulator.ipynb) - running the Bell state circuit on a simulator.
+* [BellState](../downloads/BellState.ipynb) - running the Bell state circuit on a simulator.
-* [BellState-IBMQ](../downloads/BellState-IBMQ.ipynb) - running the Bell state circuit on a real IBM quantum computer.

-Here is the notebook to setup and save your IBM credentials:

-* [IBM_setup](../downloads/IBM_setup.ipynb) - setting up and saving your IBM credentials.

 You can also use this [environment yaml file](../downloads/environment.yml) to setup a conda environment to run these notebooks, and all the code in this course.